 - And again here: https://beaniebabiespriceguide.com/ty-error-tags-beanie-baby-birth-dates-values-myths/

 “What affects the value of my Peace Bear?” would be a better question to ask.

-Check to see if your Peace Bear has a red factory stamp inside the looped tush tag.If it has the number 108 or 113 it is usually worth $75+ to the right buyer.
+Check to see if your Peace Bear has a red factory stamp inside the looped tush tag.If it has the number 108 or 113 it is can be worth $35+ to the right buyer.
 If it’s a really pretty color it can go higher.
 Not all Peace Bears have a number.
-107 & 114 can be worth $15+.

 Solid color “pajama” Peace Bears can be worth a bit.
 Solid blue seems to be the most common of the solids.
 Solids vary widely in value with Yellow seeming to be the most desirable at this time.

-The highest verified price paid for a Peace bear by a collector within the past 90 days is $100.
-We are aware of a reseller paying $300 at an auction but aren’t sure how legit the sale was.
+The highest verified price paid for a Peace bear by a collector within the past 90 days is $160.
+It was an Indonesia Neon with stunning yellow & red.

 102 TY INC Neon’s can possibly bring $15+ for exceptional colors.
 Pastel Peace bears are appealing to many and true Pastels can bring $10+ to the right buyer.
 Just because it has the 102 stamp does not automatically make it neon or pastel.